yichiliao/yichiliao.github.io/_posts/2018-05-24-12people-hints.md

 \\
 Hint #2:\\
-There are at least 2 ACTUAL solutions, which don't involve beating someone with the seesaw nor prototyping a digital weight scale nor brainstorming with the computer scientists.
+There are at least 2 ACTUAL solutions, which don't involve beating someone with the seesaw nor prototyping a digital weight scale nor asking the 12 computer scientists to brainstorm with you.

 ------